team-telnyx/telnyx-java/docs/ExternalConnectionsApi.md

         Integer pageNumber = 1; // Integer | The page number to load
         Integer pageSize = 20; // Integer | The size of the page
         String filterPhoneNumberEq = "+1234567890"; // String | The phone number to filter by
+        String filterPhoneNumberContains = "+123"; // String | The partial phone number to filter by.
+Requires 3-15 digits.
-        String filterPhoneNumberContains = "+15555555555"; // String | If present, connections associated with the given phone_number will be returned.
+        String filterPhoneNumbersContains = "+15555555555"; // String | If present, connections associated with the given phone_number will be returned.
 A full match is necessary with a e164 format.
         UUID filterCivicAddressIdEq = UUID.fromString("67ea7693-9cd5-4a68-8c76-abb3aa5bf5d2"); // UUID | The civic address ID to filter by
         UUID filterLocationIdEq = UUID.fromString("52545f6f-9cd5-4a68-8c76-abb3aa5bf5d2"); // UUID | The location ID to filter by
         try {
-            ListExternalConnectionPhoneNumbersResponse result = apiInstance.listExternalConnectionPhoneNumbers(id, pageNumber, pageSize, filterPhoneNumberEq, filterPhoneNumberContains, filterCivicAddressIdEq, filterLocationIdEq);
+            ListExternalConnectionPhoneNumbersResponse result = apiInstance.listExternalConnectionPhoneNumbers(id, pageNumber, pageSize, filterPhoneNumberEq, filterPhoneNumberContains, filterPhoneNumbersContains, filterCivicAddressIdEq, filterLocationIdEq);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ExternalConnectionsApi#listExternalConnectionPhoneNumbers");